ycpcs/fys100-fall2016/assign/assign05.md

 * Is the argument made to support the thesis convincing?
 * Is evidence presented to support the thesis, and is it convincing?
 * Are sources cited appropriately?
-* Is the writing quality clear?
+* Is the writing quality good?
+Are there sentences or phrases that are confusing?

 ## Essay